-Though we Minnesotans like to complain—or rejoice, depending on your love of ice fishing and snowmobiling—about our below-zero temperatures and the thick blanket of snow that carpets the ground for several months each year, the truth is that I enjoy winter.
+Minnesotans like to complain—or rejoice, depending on your love of ice fishing and snowmobiling—about our below-zero temperatures.
+We gripe about the thick blanket of snow that carpets the ground for several months each year.
+But the truth is that I enjoy winter.
 I love the way twinkling lights sparkle in the snow, the cozy warmth of a roaring fire indoors, and the way steam billows off hot bathwater even as the cold wind blows outside.

-While summer can sometimes become a frantic bid to spend as much time as possible outdoors, soaking up the warmth and sun, winter often brings a quieter rhythm to our home.
+Summer can sometimes become a frantic bid to spend as much time as possible outdoors, soaking up the warmth and sun.
+But winter often brings a quieter rhythm to our home.
 I love lazy days of reading books or snuggling up with my kids to watch a movie with no expectation to leave the house in sight.

-But while I’m happy to enjoy a day with no true plans, I’m also a list-maker—even when it comes to the fun stuff in life.
-In case you’re in the mood for a little more time indoors, here’s a list of 10 kid-friendly, at-home activities to try with your family.
+I’m happy to enjoy a day with no true plans.
+But I’m also a list-maker—even when it comes to the fun stuff in life.
+Are you in the mood for a little more time indoors?
+Here’s a list of 10 kid-friendly, at-home activities to try with your family.

 1. Create a Family Time Capsule

-Find a suitable container—a cardboard box works perfectly as kids can decorate it themselves—and spend time filling it with mementos from the past year.
-Include photos, kid artwork, sweet messages to other family members, or lists of everyone’s current goals and dreams.
+Find a suitable container—a cardboard box works perfectly as kids can decorate it themselves.
+Then spend time filling it with mementos from the past year.
+Include photos, kid artwork or sweet messages to other family members.
+Maybe even include lists of everyone’s current goals and dreams.
 Then tuck it away with the plan to open it the next year.

 Bonus: Accumulate a few of these capsules over time to see how your family grows and changes over the years.